MICP-L: Mesh-based ICP for Robot Localization using Hardware-Accelerated Ray Casting: Experiments

-Next, we analyze the runtime of our GPU and CPU implementation, considering varying map sizes, and different computing devices.
-The computers used in experiments are listed in Tab.~\ref{tab:devices}.
-For any of the experiments of Fig.~\ref{fig:runtime} we measured the runtime using a Velodyne VLP-16 as sensor.
-The Velodyne VLP-16 LiDAR sensor has 16 scan lines and operates with framerates up to 20 Hz.
-In horizontal direction the number of points are adjustable.
-In our experiments, we set the number of horizontal points to 900, which leads to a total number of 14400 raycasts needed to calculate the SPC.
-In our performance experiment we spawned 1000 random pose guesses inside an automatically generated sphere.
-At the sphere's center we simulated a Velodyne VLP-16 scan.
-We then used MICP-L to register this scan from each pose estimate against the sphere, so that each random pose estimate finally converges at the center of the sphere.
-We measured the runtimes per correction step for different number of sphere triangles.
-We repeated the experiments for our test devices of Tab.~\ref{tab:devices}.
-The results are shown in Fig.~\ref{fig:runtime}.
-The experiments show our proposed algorithm is capable of being used online even in 3d maps consisting of a large number of triangles.
-With the Intel NUC's RTX acceleration, a VLP-16 scan could be corrected about 850,000 times in a map of 1 million faces, before the next scan is taken.
+First, we analyze the run time of our GPU and CPU implementation, considering varying map sizes, and different computing devices.
+The computers used in experiments are listed in \autoref{tab:devices}.
+For each of the experiments shown in \autoref{fig:runtime}, we measured the run time for a Velodyne VLP-16 LiDAR as a virtual sensor.
+The VLP-16 has 16 scan lines and operates with frame rates up to 20 Hz.
+In the horizontal direction, the number of points is adjustable.
+In our experiments, we used 900 horizontal points, requiring the calculation of 14,400 RCCs.
+Next, we spawned 1,000 random pose guesses inside an automatically generated sphere and simulated a VLP-16 scan at the sphere's center.
+Afterwards, we used MICP-L to register this scan from each pose estimate against the sphere, so that every random pose estimate converges at the center of the sphere.
+We measured the run times per correction step for different numbers of sphere triangles on all devices listed in~\autoref{tab:devices}.
+The results are summarized in \autoref{fig:runtime}.
+The experiments show that our proposed algorithm is online capable in 3D maps consisting of many triangles.
+With the Intel NUC's RTX hardware-acceleration, a VLP-16 scan is corrected about 850,000 times in a map of 1 million (M) faces between two scans.

-As second experiment we measured each component of MICP-L (Fig.~\ref{fig:workflow}) of both the CPU and GPU implementation spawning a sphere consisting of 1M faces and registering 1000 poses against the mesh.
-The results in Tab.~\ref{tab:runtimesinner} give an overview of how much time each fraction of the correction needs in relation to the entire computation.
+In a second experiment, we measured each component of MICP-L (\autoref{fig:workflow}) for all considered devices by spawning a sphere consisting of 1 million (M) faces and registering 1,000 poses simultaneously against the mesh.
+The results in~\autoref{tab:runtimesinner} provide an overview of how much time each stage of the correction needs in relation to the total computation time.
+They show by utilizing more specialized hardware, the bottleneck associated with complex ray casting calculations becomes less significant.